2014 United States House of Representatives elections in Pennsylvania: District 16

 The 16th district is located in Southeastern Pennsylvania, just west of Philadelphia and includes a large portion of southern Chester County, most of Lancaster County and a sliver of Berks County, including the city of Reading.
-The incumbent is Republican Joe Pitts, who has represented the district since 1997.
+The incumbent was Republican Joe Pitts, who had represented the district since 1997.
 He was re-elected with 55% of the vote in 2012 and the district has a PVI of R+4.